mumble-voip/mumble-releng-vcpkg/README.md

 | `Ice_HOME` | `<vcpkg_root>/installed/x64-windows-static-md` | Required if you build with Ice (enabled by default) |
 | `static` | `ON` on Windows | Whether the build is a static build (otherwise dynamic) (environment default on Windows) |

-`<vcpkg_root>` is a placeholder for your prepared build environment vcpkg setup (the path to the vcpkg directory created by the ge-dependency script).
+`<vcpkg_root>` is a placeholder for your prepared build environment vcpkg setup (the path to the vcpkg directory created by the get-dependency script).

 For Linux the command may be (using the default generator `make`)